Helping Children overcome Loss

-And I got such a nice answer back:
+And I got such a beautiful answer back:

 Maria, thank you very much for taking the time to read this piece, and reach out to comment.
 I appreciate your time, and always appreciate having my work shared.
 Thanks for reaching out!

 As you can see from my post here I haven’t solved the problems for the children, because I think that the surviving parent has to show more interest in helping and understanding his children.
-I am sure that its hard to realize as a parent that the children are suffering so its easy to just hope they will grow up without scars on their souls.
+I am sure that it’s hard to realise as a parent that the children are suffering, so it’s easy to just hope they will grow up without scars on their souls.

-A young mother with two children, of three and five years old, was dying from breast cancer.
-She suffered very much and I was thinking of the small children and their childhood without a mother.
+A young mother with two children, three and five years old, was dying from breast cancer.
+She suffered immensely, and I was thinking of the small children and without a mother.
 The severe illness had been for some years already waving on and off.
 No medication seemed to relieve her pain.
 She died on a day in May 1998.

-Some months after I got my desired job as a health visitor in the same town and exactly the year after her death I saw the girl in her first grade like I was checking up on all her classmates on how they were doing physically and emotionally.
-The custom is that one parent go with the child in the first classes and in this case her paternal grandmother was with her.
+Some months after I got my desired job as a health visitor in the same town and precisely the year after her death I saw the girl in her first grade like I was checking up on all her classmates on how they were doing physically and emotionally.
+The custom is that one parent goes with the child in the first classes and in this case, her paternal grandmother was with her.